 The Great Writing Series

-Great writing 4 is an excellent book that I’ve been using this semester to teach Advanced Writing to English majors, who are mostly 3rd and 4th year university students.
-I was given this book to teach and didn’t choose it myself, but thankfully, it’s the best writing textbook I’ve used.
+Great Writing 4 is an excellent book that I’ve been using this semester to teach Advanced Writing to English majors, who are mostly 3rd and 4th-year university students.
+I was given this book to teach and didn’t choose it myself, but thankfully, it’s the best English writing textbook I’ve used.

-The Great Writing Series: Process/Product Approach Hybrid
+Process/Product Approach Hybrid

 The questions are helpful in getting the students to notice the subtleties of the text, but not too detailed to be burdensome.
 The focus is less on the actual content of the essay than it is on noticing the structure, which I appreciate.
 I’ve found assigning the reading of an essay and answering the questions an excellent homework assignment.
-Then, in class I put the students into groups of 3-4 and give them some time to discuss their answers together.
+Then, in class, I put the students into groups of 3-4 and give them some time to discuss their answers together.

 The second part of the chapter is more focused on the writing process and talks about things like good hooks and thesis statements, brainstorming, or vocabulary choice.
 At the end of the chapter, there are some topics for that kind of essay, as well as a timed writing assignment.
-I’ve been using the essay topics for graded homework assignments and the timed writing as in-class practice.
+I’ve been using essay topics for graded homework assignments and timed writing as in-class practice.

 Great Writing 4: Any Weaknesses?

 Something I don’t love is the vocabulary focus.
 While I like the idea of it, it’s just one of those things that I never use due to time constraints and I’m really not sure it’s the most important thing to focus on, especially for Korean students who are already pretty solid on this.
-Perhaps in other countries it would be more useful.
+Perhaps in other countries, it would be more useful.

-The Takeaway on the Great Writing Series:
+The Takeaway from the Great Writing Series

-You can’t go wrong with this book if you teach very high level students who are at the point where they are ready to write academic, 5-paragraphs essays.
+You can’t go wrong with this book if you teach very high-level students who are at the point where they are ready to write academic, 5-paragraphs essays.
 And if they’re not quite there yet, check out something like Great Paragraphs or any of the three books in the Great Writing series before this one.
 I’ve used them as well and would also give my unqualified recommendation.